 PC 807 Clinical Interventions: Diversity Lab.
 The goal of this course is to facilitate cultural competence through case conceptualization.
 It is expected that students will gain cultural competence through the presentations and discussions of cases involving FPFS clients they are treating during the quarter and from discussion of cases presented by their fellow students.
 Prerequisite: PsyD only.
 Typically offered in Fall.
 2 units.
 DP

 PC 808 Clinical Interventions: Cultural and Community.
 This course will focus on psychological understandings of the person and psychotherapy from a cultural and community perspective.
 It traces the emergence of cultural and community psychology as an independent discipline from its roots in culture, society, philosophy, theology, and the natural sciences.
 Prerequisite: PC814.
 May be counted as a PI-course.
 Typically offered in Winter.
 4 units.
+DP finis course is designed to teach and develop fundamental therapeutic skills applicable to all modes of therapy, including establishing a therapeutic alliance, learning basic psychotherapy techniques, and exercising professionalism.
+The course utilizes a variety of teaching methods including lecture and discussion, role-playing, review of expert videotaped sessions, and supervised clinical training.
+Students learn how to offer and accept clinical feedback as a tool for professional growth.
+Increased awareness of one's own feelings and behaviors in session, and how to use both for therapeutic advantage, constitute important components of the course.
+Typically offered in Fall.
+4 units.
 DP

 PC 809 Clinical Interventions: Humanistic.
+This course is designed to teach and develop